rob-derosa/action-policy/README.md

 Here, we are executing logic contained in the [.github/workflows/action_violation.js](.github/workflows/action_violation.js) file.
 If a a violation occurs:
 * triggered by code push
-  * an issue will be created, labeled with `Action Violation`, containing a link to the commit, and assigned to the user pushing the code
+  * an issue will be created, labeled with `Action Policy Violation`, containing a link to the commit, and assigned to the user pushing the code
 * triggered by pull request being opened or updated
-  * the pull request will be labeled with `Action Violation` and a comment is added with violation details
+  * the pull request will be labeled with `Action Policy Violation` and a comment is added with violation details

 Keeping the response to the violations in a separate step but in a Javascript file allows for maximum flexibility on how you choose to respond while still providing access to context, core, octokit and io.